 - 1. The Dental Plan will not pay to replace any crowns, jackets or cast restorations which the Plan Participant received in the previous five (5) years. - 2.
-The Dental Plan limits payment for stainless steel crowns to services on baby teeth, however, after consultant's review, the Dental Plan may allow stainless steel crowns on permanent teeth. - 3.
+The Dental Plan limits payment for stainless-steel crowns to services on baby teeth, however, after consultant's review, the Dental Plan may allow stainless-steel crowns on permanent teeth. - 3.
 The Dental Plan will not pay to replace any bridge or denture that the Plan Participant received in the previous five (5) years.
 An exception is made if the bridge or denture cannot be made satisfactory due to a change in supporting tissues or because too many teeth have been lost. - 4.
-The Dental Plan limits payment for dentures to a standard partial or denture (Coinsurances apply).
-A standard denture means a removable appliance to replace missing natural, permanent teeth that is made from acceptable materials by conventional means. - 5.
-The initial installation of a fixed bridge or partial denture is not a benefit unless the bridge or denture is made necessary by natural, permanent teeth extraction occurring during a time the Plan Participant was eligible under the prior Dental Plan.
+The Dental Plan limits payment for dentures to a standard partial or denture (Coinsurance applies).
+A standard denture means a removable appliance to replace missing natural, permanent teeth that is made from acceptable materials by conventional means.